microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-update.md

 **When Distribution List (DL) is part of attendee list**

-When a client tries to submit a `PATCH` request to add or remove an attendee from a Distribution List, the service notifies to all attendees.
+When a client tries to submit a `PATCH` request to remove an attendee from a Distribution List, the service notifies to all attendees.

 **Online Meetings**